-The plasma jet technology developed by Plasmatreat GmbH in Steinhagen back in 1995 is now used throughout the world in a wide range of industries.
-The environmentally friendly in-line process ly surface energies above 38-42 mJ/m2 offer the right conditions for adhesion.
-Resystems.
-This produces a homogeneous paint finish and long-time stable adhesion of the coating even under the most challenging load conditions"(Figure 1).
-The rise in temperature of the plastic surface during plasma treatment is typically less than 30°C.
+Peter Langhof, Market and Project Manager at Plasmatreat, explained, "The dual effect of microfine cleaning and simultaneous strong activation far outweighs the effectiveness of conventional systems.
+This produces a homogeneous paint finish and long-time stable adhesion of the coating even under the most challenging load conditions" (Fig. 1).
+The rise in temperature of the plastic surface during plasma treatment is typically less than 30 °C.

-AP plasma in the paint process
+AP Plasma in the Paint Process

-Today TRW manufactures sensors, keyless entry systems and switches and switch mechanisms for systems inside the vehicle designed to enhance control and comfort for car manufacturers such as Daimler and Ford.
-From injection moulding and painting to laser cutting and electronics manufacturing, most of the components are produced, assembled and tested inhouse.
+Today TRW manufactures sensors, keyless entry systems, and switches and switch mechanisms for systems inside the vehicle designed to enhance control and comfort for car manufacturers such as Daimler and Ford.
+From injection molding and painting to laser cutting and electronics manufacturing, most of the components are produced, assembled and tested in-house.
 The first system supplied on loan by Plasmatreat to perform the test runs was quick to gain admirers.
-Tietz: "It was easy to operate, clearly laid out, quiet, safe and didn't take up much space."
-After the test phase a production plant equipped with two plasma jets was initially used.
+Tietz commented.
+"It was easy to operate, clearly laid out, quiet, safe and didn't take up much space."
+After the test phase, a production plant equipped with two plasma jets was initially used.
 But as volumes increased, a larger painting line was required and Venjakob Maschinenbau GmbH & Co.
 KG from Rheda-Wiedenbrück was commissioned to integrate a plasma system connected in series immediately upstream of the paint station right from the outset.